 Depreciation and amortization are computed using the straight-line, modified half-year convention method over the estimated useful lives of the assets.
 Useful life is 40 years for buildings, 25 years for infrastructure and land improvements, 8 years for non-information technology equipment, 5 years for vehicles and 3 years for information technology equipment.
 Useful lives for right-to-use lease assets are based on the shorter of the lease term or the useful life of the respective category of capital asset.
+Useful lives for right-to-use assets associated with Subscription Based Information Technology Arrangements (SBITAs) are based on the subscription term.
 The University reserves the discretion to modify the useful life of an asset in an unusual circumstance.
 Costs incurred during construction of long-lived assets are recorded as construction-in-progress and are not depreciated until placed in service (see Note 5).